 You’ll be looking over the info that a provider sends to see if significant functional progress is being made from the skilled care delivered by that provider.
 Generally speaking, you’ll make a decision to authorize to one of the following:

 A utilization review PT, OT, or SLP will usually get a few peer (provider) calls each week.
 This involves calling a provider and trying to address their questions—and those questions usually revolve around a reduction or denial of visits.
-Peer-to-peer reviews (P2P) are between two physicians, or they can be between a nurse practitioner or physicians assistant and a physician.
+Peer-to-peer reviews (P2P) are between two physicians, or they can be between a nurse practitioner or physician assistant and a physician.

 These calls can also be appeals review in nature.
 If a therapy professional’s claim is denied, they can appeal for reconsideration, resulting in a (sometimes uncomfortable) phone call.